ahuggins/laravel-opensearch/readme.md

 You know when you go to Amazon.com or Google.com, you type in the domain, hit space, and the whole address bar becomes a "search field"?
 If you have wanted to add that to your site, then this package will make it super easy.

+> Note: The "name" of your site, should be set in the `config/app.php` file **BEFORE** you load this package on your site.
+Google (and other search engines) cache the opensearch.xml file on your site (one of the things provided by this package) pretty aggressively, so it can be a while before it updates.

 # Without OpenSearch

 ![2017-11-02 21 54 09](https://user-images.githubusercontent.com/1791228/32358118-8f199dce-c019-11e7-8598-d47e4df4c8b2.gif)